 The taste system with smell indicates whether food should be eaten.
-Taste buds interpret the identity concentration and pleasant/unpleasant quality of the substance.
+Taste buds interpret the identity concentration and pleasant / unpleasant quality of the substance.
 This information also prepares the gastrointestinal system to receive food by causing salivation and swallowing (or gagging and regurgitation if the substance is noxious)

 What might an under responsive smell / taste system look like?
-What might an over responsive smell system look like? <text><list-item><list-item><list-item></list-item></list-item></list-item></text> Child becomes distracted by a smell and cant refocus on task Image: Child gags or has an aversive response to smells / tastes Child comments on smells other people may not notice Child may struggle at dinnertime or in restaurants due to strong or complex smell of foods Dislikes foods with flavour e.g. prefer bland foods Child dislikes food with different texture/consistencies e.g. pasta with sauce The over responsive child may react with whining, clinging (fright), lashing out (fight) and running away (flight).
+What might an over responsive smell system look like?
+Child likes to smell objects (food and non food) Likes spicy/sour foods Adds extra flavour to foods i.e. extra salt, pepper, ketchup Child becomes distracted by a smell and cant refocus on task Child gags or has an aversive response to smells / tastes Child comments on smells other people may not notice Child may struggle at dinnertime or in restaurants due to strong or complex smell of foods Dislikes foods with flavour e.g. prefer bland foods Child dislikes food with different texture/consistencies e.g. pasta with sauce The over responsive child may react with whining, clinging (fright), lashing out (fight) and running away (flight).